 Hand gesture recognition is an important method for human-machine interaction, which is widely used in variety of areas such as gesture language service, intelligent human-machine interface, interfaces of virtual reality navigation and manipulation, robot demonstrating learning, digital art and entertainment.
 In recent years, hand gesture recognition based on computer vision has aroused wide interest among researchers.
-Compared with data glove or electromagnetic wave methods, it is more natural and flexible using computer vision in hand gesture recognition.
+Compared with data glove electromagnetic wave methods, it is more natural and flexible using computer vision in hand gesture recognition.
+The common method for traditional hand gesture recognition based on vision is as follows: the hand is detected and localized in the video obtained from a camera, then the detected hand is tracked and segmented to obtain the smaller hand region, namely region of interest, for further process.
+The recognition process is then followed.

-The process of hand gesture recognition based on vision can be commonly divided into three phases, that is segmentation, representation and recognition, among which the recognition phase is composed of classifier learning part and recognition part.
+The process of hand gesture recognition based on vision can be commonly divided into three phases[1-13], that is segmentation, representation and recognition, among which the recognition phase is composed of classifier learning part and recognition part.
 Training classifier with samples(learning) followed by recognition of hand gestures using trained classifier achieved a recognition phase.
 Yet there are limitations and disadvantages with this recognition architecture, which is, 1) since it is off-line and batch learning for classifier, the classifier cannot be updated when it comes to new sample unless learning repeatedly with previous learned samples in an off-line mode; 2) the adaptability and robustness of the recognition system is bad in new situations since it is unable to detect novel hand gestures.

 Because of the bad real-time performance, expansibility and robustness, researchers have proposed several online learning architectures and algorithms.
-Stephan Kirstein et al.[9] have proposed online vector quantization algorithm and incremental learning vector quantization algorithm for online learning of objects using Gabor hierarchical features.
+Stephan Kirstein et al.[14] have proposed online vector quantization algorithm and incremental learning vector quantization algorithm for online learning of objects using Gabor hierarchical features.
 The method learnt and recognized 50 objects online in 3 hours.
-J. Luo et al.[10] have applied incremental SVM algorithm for mobile robot to online learning of indoor scenes.
-Reference [11]-[13] have focused on online PCA algorithm for online learning of visual objects, behaviors and scenes.
+J. Luo et al.[15] have applied incremental SVM algorithm for mobile robot to online learning of indoor scenes.
+Reference [16-18] have focused on online PCA algorithm for online learning of visual objects, behaviors and scenes.

-In 2003, D. Skocaj et al.[14] proposed a weighted and robust incremental PCA method for subspace learning, which aroused a good many researchers to pay much attention to it.
-Peter M. Roth et al.[15] have applied this method for online learning of unknown hand held objects.
-H. V. Neto et al.[16] have applied this method for novelty detection on mobile robot.
-In this paper, we proposed the adaptive subspace method to improve the subspace updating strategy in [14], and then apply the improved method named online PCA with adaptive subspace in hand gesture recognition.
+In 2003, D. Skocaj et al.[19] proposed a weighted and robust incremental PCA method for subspace learning, which aroused a good many researchers to pay much attention to it.
+Peter M. Roth et al.[20] have applied this method for online learning of unknown hand held objects.
+H. V. Neto et al.[21] have applied this method for novelty detection on mobile robot.
+In this paper, we proposed the adaptive subspace method to improve the subspace updating strategy in [19], and then apply the improved method named online PCA with adaptive subspace in hand gesture recognition.